Uniform sampling in a structured branching population: Further comments and examples

-For example, in the case of the cell division model with exponential growth introduced in Section \ref{sub:binary}, we obtain in a weak sense:
+For example, in the case of the cell division model with exponential growth introduced in Section \ref{sub:binary}, we obtain in a weak sense

 This is a classical growth-fragmentation equation as the one studied in \cite{mischler2015spectral} or \cite{campillo2016links}.
 The solutions of the associated eigenvalue problem permit in particular to quantify the asymptotic global growth rate of the population. \paragraph*{Acknowledgements.}I would like to thank Vincent Bansaye for his guidance during this work.
-I also thank Marc Hoffmann and Bertrand Cloez for many helpful discussions on the subject of this paper.
+I thank Marc Hoffmann and Bertrand Cloez for many helpful discussions on the subject of this paper.
 I also thank an anonymous referee for its useful comments.
 I acknowledge partial support by the Chaire Mod\'elisation Math\'ematique et Biodiversit\'e of Veolia Environnement - \'Ecole Polytechnique - Museum National Histoire Naturelle - F.X.
-This work is supported by the "IDI 2014" project funded by the IDEX Paris-Saclay, ANR-11-IDEX-0003-02.
+This work is supported by the "IDI 2014" project funded by the IDEX Paris-Saclay, (ANR-11-IDEX-0003-02) and by the French national research agency (ANR) via project MEMIP (ANR-16-CE33-0018).